rockkypage/alx-system_engineering-devops/0x02-shell_redirections/README.md

-some texts for theis readme
+some texts for this readme